CheckPointSW/IoT-Nano-Agent-Installer/docs/Logs.md

-# Logs Overview
+# Logs and Events Overview

-The IoT Nano Agent generates various logs to help monitor and troubleshoot its functionality.
-Below is an overview of the key logs and their purposes.
+The IoT Nano Agent generates various logs and events to help monitor and troubleshoot its functionality.

 ---

 ## Orchestration Log (`orchestration.log`)

-The `orchestration.log` file is the primary log for the IoT Nano Agent and provides detailed information about the agent's operations.
+The `orchestration.log` file is the primary log file for the IoT Nano Agent and provides detailed information about the agent's operations.
 It is located at:
 ```sh
 /var/log/nano_agent/cp-nano-orchestration.log
 ```

-### Incident Log Overview
+### Incident Log Overview - Event
 The `orchestration.log` includes incident logs that provide critical details about detected security events.
 Each incident log entry is formatted as a JSON object and contains the following key information:
 - **Event Time**: The exact time the incident occurred.
 - **Event Name**: A descriptive name for the security event, including the type of protection and the command or process involved.
+- **Event Code**: A unique identifier for this type of security event in a format of 015-[0-9].
 - **Event Severity**: The severity level of the incident (e.g., Critical).
 - **Event Priority**: The priority level of the incident (e.g., High).
 - **Event Type**: The type of event (e.g., Event Driven).